parablesoft/embrails/README.md

 Rails + GraphQL + Ember.

-This is an opinionated template repository used for creating modern web applications.
+This is an opinionated template repository used for creating modern web applications at [ParableSoft](https://parablesoft.com).

+Feel free to open up a pull request with any suggestions for improvement.

+#### Looking for
+At [ParableSoft](https://parablesoft.com), we specialize in partnering with growing businesses to provide technical guidance and custom software solutions.

 ## Prerequisites